workflow4metabolomics/w4m-docker/README.md

 [![bioconda-badge](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io)

 [Conda](http://conda.pydata.org/) is package manager that among many other things can be used to manage Python packages.
 It is becoming the default dependency manager within Galaxy.
-NOTE: that Galaxy will install the Conda dependencies just before the first run of the tool which need them (even the upload tool is concerned).
-So it may take a few minute before the job will be launched.
-The other time, they will start immediatly.

 Which VM